Zhiming-Huang/luc/README.md

 ```
 sysctl net.ipv4.tcp_available_congestion_control
 ```
-If you see net.ipv4.tcp_available_congestion_control = reno cubic bbr2 ccp, we have finished the environment setup.
+If you see "net.ipv4.tcp_available_congestion_control = reno cubic bbr2 ccp", the environment setup for both BBR2 and CCP-kernel is successful.

 The CCP-kernel module will report statistics to the user-space CCP algorithms.
-The user-space CCP algorithm determines a congestion window/rate and passes it to the CCP-kernel.
+The user-space CCP algorithm determines a congestion window/rate and passes it back to the CCP-kernel.

 3. To run python-based CCP algorithms and plot results, we need to install pyportus, cython, numpy, matplotlib, and pandas
 ```